AI that actually changes how the work gets done.

 Pressure to act on AI, without a clear plan.

-Most teams we see have at least two of these going on:
+Most companies I see have at least two of these going on:

 01